eamonnofarrell/PythonProject2018/README.md

   </p>

 * __Regression.__ There is also a regression variant of k-NN algorithm.
 Let’s look at how it will use training set to make a prediction.
 When using multiple nearest neighbors, the prediction is average, or mean, of the relevant neighbors.
 Score method for the regression returns R² score — coefficient of determination and yields a score between 0 and 1.
-1 — is a perfect prediction and 0 — constant model that predicts the mean of the training set responses[10].
+1 — is a perfect prediction and 0 — constant model that predicts the mean of the training set responses.
+[10]

  <p align="center">